gitless-vcs/gitless/README.md

-- Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that tests pass in python 2.6, 2.7 and 3.2+
+- Finally, if you don't want [Travis]( https://travis-ci.org/sdg-mit/gitless "Travis") to be mad at you, check that tests pass in Python 2.7 and 3.2+